sahirmpatel/glassmorphism-todo/README.md

-quotes from github zen api
+just a todo app with glassmorphism effect quotes fetched from github zen api